 SUMMER SCHOOL 2013

 The second edition was held from June 3 to 7 2013 at the Gault Nature Reserve (McGill University, Saint-Hilaire, Quebec).

 The session "How to integrate complexity in management?" given by Christian Messier and Klaus Puettmann was recorded and is available in 3 episodes on :

 SUMMER SCHOOL 2012

 The first edition has been held from May 28th to June 1st at the Laurentian Biology Station (Université de Montréal, Saint-Hippolyte, Quebec).

-Seminars are given regularly by invited researchers in the various participating universities.
+Seminars, workshops and other training activities are given regularly by invited researchers in the various participating universities.
 Check the calendar and contact the program coordinator if you wish to attend the presentations remotely.

 Workshop on Structural equations and Path analysis

 James Grace (U.S. Geological Survey) gave a workshop on structural equations and path analysis, March 25, 2014, at UQAM (Montréal).
 James Grace is a world leader in Quantitative Ecology.
 This workshop was organized by the Chair in Spatial Modelling and Biodiversity and the FCM program.
 For more information, please consult Dr. Grace's web site and his book «Structural Equation Modeling and Natural Sytems » (Cambridge).